Shirly8/Sift/README.md

 `_fact_check_dollar_impacts()` runs on every LLM-generated insight.
 If the LLM claims a dollar amount exceeding 2x the largest verified amount from the tools, it gets capped and confidence is downgraded from HIGH to MEDIUM.

 9 computation tools handle follow-up questions: cancellation simulation, category breakdown, period comparison, merchant patterns, what-if scenarios, multi-category analysis, Monte Carlo projection, stress testing, and payday analysis.
 The LLM picks the right tool.
 The tool does the math.

+## Guardrails

+**Neutral framing.** The synthesizer maintains a banned-words list and never moralizes about spending.
+It won't say "you spend too much on dining" or suggest cutting essentials like groceries or rent.
+Insights are framed as observations with dollar amounts, not judgments.
+The user decides what matters.

+**LLM cost caps.** Each session tracks cumulative LLM spend.
+At $0.50, the system logs a warning.
+At $1.00, it aborts further LLM calls for that session.
+This prevents a runaway conversation or analysis loop from silently burning through API credits.

+**Session isolation.** Sessions live in memory with TTL expiration and capacity-based eviction.
+No user transaction data touches disk.
+When a session expires, the data is gone.
+The only persistent store is the merchant cache, which maps merchant names to categories, not transactions.

 ## Assumptions I Questioned